Dental amalgam controversy: Prenatal

 There is little evidence to suggest that amalgam fillings have any negative direct effects on pregnancy outcomes or on an infant post-pregnancy.
-A study, consisting of 72 pregnant women, was conducted to determine the effects of dental amalgam on babies in utero.
+A study, consisting of 72 pregnant women, was conducted to determine the effects of dental amalgam on fetuses in utero.
 Results indicated that although the amount of amalgam the mother had was directly related to the amount of mercury in the amniotic fluid, no negative effects on the fetus were found.
 A larger study, consisting of 5,585 women who had recently given birth, was used to determine if amalgam restorations during pregnancy had any effects on infant birthweight.
 Among the study group, 1,117 women had infants with low birth weights and 4,468 women had infants with normal birth weights.
-Approximately five percent of the women had one or more amalgam filling restorations during their pregnancy term.
-These women had little to no difference in infant birth weight compared to the women whom did not undergo amalgam restoration during pregnancy.
+Approximately five percent of the women had one or more amalgam filling restorations during their pregnancy.
+These women had little to no difference in infant birth weight compared to the women who did not undergo amalgam restoration during pregnancy.